gemperial/gemcastle/README.md

-# The Bouncy Castle Crypto Package for Kotlin
+# The GemCastle Crypto Package for Kotlin

-The Bouncy Castle Crypto package for Kotlin is a set of Kotlin classes designed to go on top of the Bouncy Castle Crypto Java APIs.
+A fork of the Bouncy Castle Crypto package for Kotlin is a set of Kotlin classes designed to go on top of the Bouncy Castle Crypto Java APIs.
 The classes can be run with either the general BC APIs or the BC-FJA FIPS version.

 Except where otherwise stated, this software is distributed under a license based on the MIT X Consortium license.
 To view the license, [see here](https://www.bouncycastle.org/licence.html).
 The BC Java OpenPGP library also includes a modified BZIP2 library which is licensed under the [Apache Software License, Version 2.0](http://www.apache.org/licenses/).